libgamera/GAMERA/docs/time_independent_modeling.md

-Step 5: Compute The Time Evolution
+Step 7: Compute the time evolution
 ----------------------------------

 Finally, the spectrum can be calculated: